norbelcasasmurillo/password-policy/README.md

 </p>

 <h1>Active Directory - Group Policy Management: Password Policies</h1>
-This tutorial outlines how to configure domain-wide password policies using Group Policy Management in Active Directory.<br />
+This tutorial outlines how to configure domain-wide password policies using Group Policy Management within an Active Directory environment.<br />

 <h2>Why Use Password Policies?</h2>
 Implementing password policies in Active Directory is a fundamental step in securing your organization's network.
 These policies enforce rules such as minimum password length, complexity requirements, and password history, which help: